AbdElghany707/Power_BI/README.md

 # Power_BI
-Some of my power BI reports that I worked on.
+screenshots of Power BI reports that I worked on.